yungmexx/V-SafeMiniGame/README.md

 ## Overview

-**v-safeminigame** is a FiveM NUI-based safe cracking minigame where players must align 3 rotating dials to match a hidden combination
+**v-safeminigame** is a FiveM safe cracking minigame where players must align 3 rotating dials to match a hidden combination
 ---

 ## Features